cancervariants/fusion-representation/docs/source/information_model.rst

      - 1..1
      - A registered identifier for the reference transcript sequence, e.g. ``NM_005157.6`` as a MANE Select transcript identifier for the ABL1 gene.
-   * - 5' exon boundary
+   * - 5' segment boundary
      - 0..1
      - A :ref:`boundary` representing the 5-prime end of the transcript segment
-   * - 3' exon boundary
+   * - 3' segment boundary
      - 0..1
      - A :ref:`boundary` representing the 3-prime end of the transcript segment